tanersa/AWSnotes/SharksVPC/README.md

 Then edit route for reaching out to internet using NATgateways not internet gateway.
 Add a route and choose destination as 0.0.0.0/0 and target as NATgateway for all 3 RTs.

-**_13- Do subnet association for each RT and associate private subnets to private RTs accordingly based on their AZ.T_**
+**_13- Do subnet association for each RT and associate private subnets to private RTs accordingly based on their AZ._**

 - There should be two private subnets for each AZ.